PRITHIVSAKTHIUR/Qwen-Image-Edit-2511-LoRAs-Fast-Lazy-Load/README.md

 ### **Usage**

-Once the web deployment initializes, open your browser to the local address output in your terminal (typically `http://127.0.0.1:7860/`).
+Once the web server initializes, open your browser to the local address output in your terminal (typically `http://127.0.0.1:7860/`).

-1. **Upload Asset:** Drag and drop an image into the upload drop-zone (or click the preview window to replace the image).
+1. **Upload Asset:** Drag and drop an image into the main canvas workspace, paste an image from your clipboard, or click the upload icon in the left rail.
-2. **Select Style / LoRA:** Choose your target editing task from the **Editing Style / LoRA** dropdown menu.
+2. **Select Style / LoRA:** Choose your target editing task from the **Style / LoRA** dropdown menu in the right inspector panel.
 The adapter weights will download lazily on first use.
 3. **Refine Instructions:** Type your instructions inside the prompt field, or click one of the **Quick Prompts** chips to instantly fill it.
-4. **Advanced Settings (Optional):** Expand the Advanced Settings panel to toggle seed randomization, scale structural guidance metrics, or adjust sampling steps.
-5. **Execute:** Click the **Edit Image** button (with the thunderbolt icon).
-The interface loader will blur the screen while the pipeline processes, displaying the final image upon completion.
+Press ⌘/Ctrl + Enter or click **Edit Image**.
+4. **Compare & Chain:** Use the **Compare** tool on the left rail to view an A/B slider of the before and after states.
+Click **Use as Input** to chain multiple edits sequentially.

 ### **Links and Source**